Dr. Amy Ford and her team specialize in assessment of children and adolescents ages 5-21

 First Appointment: Intake with parents only.

-Follow up Appointment: 2 weeks after the testing appointment Dr. Ford will meet with parents to discuss the results
+Follow up Appointment: 2 weeks after the testing appointment you will meet with your clinician to go over the results.
+You can expect a feedback summary within 24 hours sent via the patient portal.